|Bldg 33, Room C208|

 A Reanalysis Synthesis of EOS observations for the National Climate Assessment:

 Marine boundary layer clouds, including the transition from stratocumulus to cumulus, are poorly represented in numerical weather prediction and general circulation models, and the uncertainty associated with such clouds is even larger when in the presence of absorbing aerosol.
 Using observations collected from a recent field campaign in the Southeast Atlantic and data from MERRA-2, Dr. Collow is working on quantifying the radiative impact of biomass burning aerosol and how it impacts the life cycle of marine boundary layer clouds as a plume of absorbing aerosol travels from southern Africa across the Atlantic Ocean.
+Additionally, Dr. Collow is working to understand why the plume of biomass burning aerosol descends too rapidly in the region.

-Evaluation of Near Surface Temperature, Precipitation, and Radiation in GMAO Products:
+Evaluation of Aerosols in GMAO Products:

 Dr. Collow earned her PhD from Rutgers University in 2015.
 Her dissertation was titled "An Analysis of the radiation budget in two tropical continental atmospheric columns" and investigated the controls upon the radiation budget and cloud radiative effect on a diurnal and seasonal cycle in the Sahel region of West Africa and the Amazon Rainforest of Brazil.
 Dr. Collow joined the Global Modeling and Assimilation Office (GMAO) in April 2015 as a post doc working with Mike Bosilovich and has since transitioned into scientist position.